polic72/Fancy-Vases/README.md

 # Fancy-Vases
-A Vintage Story mod that adds fancy vases.
+A Vintage Story mod that adds fancy vases...